The Funnies: The Funnies (1936 to 1942) and New Funnies

 Dell Publishing's second publication by this name was a standard American comic book published during the 1930s and 1940s period fans and historians call the Golden Age of Comic Books.
 Packaged by Max Gaines and editor Sheldon Mayer, it ran 64 issues (cover-dated Oct.
-1936 - May 1942).
+1936 – May 1942).

 A rival to Eastern Color's successful comic-book series Famous Funnies, it similarly reprinted newspaper comic strips, mostly NEA-syndicate comics such as Alley Oop, by V. T. Hamlin, and Captain Easy, by Roy Crane, as well as others including Mutt and Jeff, by Bud Fisher, Tailspin Tommy, by Hal Forrest, Flapper Fanny Says by Gladys Parker, and Annibelle by Dorothy Urfer.
 Reprints of Bob Moore and Carl Pfeufer's science-fiction adventure comic strip Don Dixon and the Lost Empire appeared as one- or two-page features in The Funnies; as did Norman W. Marsh's Dan Dunn strips.

 The Funnies began running original material with Mayer's feature Scribbly, about a boy cartoonist, laid out to look like a Sunday newspaper comic strip.
 Art Nugent's single-page puzzle and game feature, called either Home Magic or Everybody's Playmate, ran in issues #1–27.
 Other, gradual bits of original comics followed, including six-page adaptations of B-movie Westerns, beginning with issue #20 (May 1938), and a four-page true-crime feature, "The Crime Busters", drawn by Al McWilliams, beginning the following issues.
 Following Gaines and Mayer leaving to produce work for All-American Publications, most reprints other than Alley Oop were abandoned in favor of original content, including "Mr. District Attorney", based on the radio series, and "John Carter of Mars", adapted from the Edgar Rice Burroughs series of novels, and after a few issues illustrated by his son, John Coleman Burroughs.
 Captain Midnight adventures were published in The Funnies issues #59 and 61–63.
 Gaylord Du Bois's American Indian feature, "Young Hawk" first began in The Funnies.
 E. C. Stoner mainly worked as a cover artist, drawing covers for The Funnies, the latter of which prominently featured the character Phantasmo, Dell's first original superhero feature.

 New Funnies

 The comic book switched formats and title to become New Funnies with issue #65 (July 1942).
-Now devoted to such children's characters as Raggedy Ann and Andy, and such talking animal characters as the film-based Felix the Cat, Oswald the Rabbit, and Woody Woodpecker, it lasted through issue #288 (April 1962), with its title changed to Walter Lantz New Funnies after 44 issues, beginning with issue #109 (March 1946).
+Now devoted to children's characters like Raggedy Ann and Andy, and talking animal characters including Felix the Cat, Oswald the Rabbit, and Woody Woodpecker, it lasted through issue #288 (April 1962).
+Its title changed to Walter Lantz New Funnies after 44 issues, beginning with issue #109 (March 1946).